I want to donate my sperm

-At the Herts & Essex Fertility Centre, we operate our very own sperm bank and would be interested to hear from anyone considering donating their sperm altruistically, or as part of our sperm-sharing scheme.
+At the Herts & Essex Fertility Centre, we operate our very own licensed sperm bank and would be interested to hear from anyone considering donating their sperm altruistically, or as part of our sperm-sharing scheme.

 How do I donate sperm?

-Should you decide to proceed with sperm donation we would need to complete consent forms as part of the registration process with our regulatory body, the Human Fertilisation and Embryology Authority (HFEA), as well as conduct a number of screening tests to ensure the samples you donate are safe for any recipients who will later use them.
+Should you decide to proceed we would need to complete consent forms as part of the registration process with our regulatory body, the Human Fertilisation and Embryology Authority (HFEA), as well as conduct a number of screening tests to ensure the samples you donate, are safe for any recipients who will later use them.
 These screening tests are performed by taking urine and blood samples from you.
 When we register your details, we will make note of your physical characteristics, for example, your height, hair and eye colour, as well as your ethnicity and religion, occupation and interests/skills.
 Patients choosing a sperm donor can only be told this limited information to assist them in selecting their sperm donor.

 What else do I need to know and consider?

 The only people that will be informed of your donation are the HFEA and our staff here at the clinic.
-You will be recorded as a sperm donor on the HFEA register and any client using your sperm will have their treatment and any resulting outcome recorded on their register.
+You will be recorded as a sperm donor on the HFEA register and any patient using your sperm will have their treatment and any resulting outcome recorded on their register.
 The HFEA now require all those donating sperm to be identifiable to any children born as a result of their donation.
-This means the child will able to make contact with the donor if they wish to when they reach the age of 18.
+This means the child will be able to make contact with the donor via the HFEA if they wish to when they reach the age of 18.
 You will not be considered a legal parent or be financially responsible for any child born from your donation.
-The HFEA has set a maximum limit of ten families which can be created using donated sperm; this is to prevent the risk of accidental consanguinity between donor-conceived people
+The HFEA has set a maximum limit of ten families which can be created using donated sperm; this is to prevent the risk of accidental consanguinity between donor-conceived people.

 Am I entitled to be compensated for the donation of my sperm?